 - Companies and individuals in criminal export sanction proceedings, and in OFAC enforcement, licensing and delisting proceedings.

-- Pharmaceutical company in ongoing federal criminal and civil anti-kickback investigation.
+- Pharmaceutical company in federal criminal and civil anti-kickback investigation.

 - Major foreign bank in Iran sanctions investigation involving various federal and state agencies.